michaelrauh/michaelrauh.github.io/_posts/2018-11-18-loops-are-evil.md

 Similar to the dreaded `if` statement, people tend to write a lot of loops in their software.
 This is not necessarily seen as a bad practice.
 Some draw the line at nested loops, others just don't like to see loops that go on too long.
 In this post, I am going to argue that most loops are evil.
 I am focusing on `for` loops here, as I am assuming that `while` loops are a known evil.

 # What is a `for` loop?
 I am assuming that we all know what a `for` loop is.
-That said, there are some aspects that I bear pointing out.
+That said, there are some aspects that bear pointing out.
 Loops all have some things in common.
 They all have:
 1. An iterable - the thing that is being looped over
 1. Some form of index, pointer, or iterator that will keep our place